railwayapp/docs/src/pages/reference/cli-api.md

 ## Docs

-Open the Railway documentation (this website) in the default browser
+Open the Railway documentation (this website) in the default browser.

 ```bash
 railway docs